PoliPG/nuxt-onion-ddd/README.md

 Proyect with nuxt and typescript based on onion layered arquitecture and domain driven design

-# Install and run the project
+# Install and run the project for development

 To install all the depencencies run the next command: